A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Results

-In addition, we compare our proposed Transformer-based GNN reader module with other reader architectures for the MINERVA retriever.
-We use a message-passing based GNN --- CompGCN \cite{vashishth2020compositionbased} and a Transformer-based GNN --- Heterogeneous Graph Transformer (HetGT) \cite{yao2020heterogeneous} as baselines.
+We compare our proposed Transformer-based GNN reader module with other reader model architectures for the MINERVA retriever.
+We use a message-passing based GNN, CompGCN \cite{vashishth2020compositionbased}, and a Transformer-based GNN, Heterogeneous Graph Transformer (HetGT) \cite{yao2020heterogeneous}, as baselines.
 For both datasets, our proposed Transformer-based GNN reader vastly outperforms them (Table~\ref{tab:reader_baselines}).
 CompGCN uses the subgraph context to score candidate triplets.
-Instead of using a static context (whole KG), it now varies dynamically for each training instance.
-The dynamic contextualized embeddings thus output by the GCN encoder, perform poorly with triplet-based scoring functions.
-Although similar to our proposed reader, HeGT lacks some important inductive biases which are key to a good performance --- the token type embeddings, global attention between \textit{e-e} and \textit{r-r} edges only rather than \textit{e-r} edges and cross-attention.
+Instead of using a static context (entire KG), it now varies dynamically for each training instance.
+The dynamic contextualized embeddings output by the GCN encoder perform poorly with triplet-based scoring functions.
+Although similar to our proposed reader, HeGT lacks some important inductive biases which are key to a good performance --- the token type embeddings, global attention between \textit{e-e} and \textit{r-r} tokens only rather than all tokens and cross-attention.

 Given the context subgraph, a reader should learn to discard the superfluous context and reason using the relevant information to infer the correct answer.
 Our novel cross-attention design is a step in this direction.
-Expanding on this capability is a promising way for making the reader module more robust to noisy subgraph inputs.
+Expanding on this capability is a promising way to make the reader module more robust to noisy subgraph inputs.